Symbiotic Backscatter Communication: A Design Perspective on the Modulation Scheme of Backscatter Devices

 \section{Conclusions}

 In this paper, we have studied the impact of the BD adopting MASK or MPSK modulation on SBC and derived expressions for the PT's rate and BD's rate when the BD adopts MASK and MPSK, respectively.
 We have shown that the phase of MASK/MPSK significantly impacts the PT's rate, while it remains independent of the BD's rate, as summarized in Remarks 1-4.
-Additionally, we have designed the optimal MASK and MPSK modulation schemes by optimizing their phases to maximize the PT's rate.
-Simulation results have been provided to validate the theoretical findings, confirming the following key points.
+Additionally, {we have developed optimal phase designs for MASK and MPSK modulation to maximize the PT's rate, supported by a practical circuit that enables BDs to realize near-optimal performance using a finite set of discrete load impedances.} Simulation results have been provided to validate the theoretical findings, confirming the following key points.
 First, when the direct link is not significantly weaker than the backscatter link, ASK outperforms PSK in terms of PT's rate, and vice versa.
 Second, under the MASK scheme, the PT's rate increases with $M$; while under the MPSK scheme, the PT's rate decreases as $M$ increases.
 Third, carefully designing the phase of MPSK can improve the PT's rate, however, as $M \to \infty $, the advantage introduced by the optimal phase becomes negligible.
 Based on the above findings and considering the low-complexity BD, we have also confirmed that the low-order modulation AKS is a better choice for the BD since it provides a higher rate for the PT.